-Although the advice on this page is aimed at university applicants, much of the advice can be used to prepare a personal statement for a job/apprenticeship too.
 The personal statement is the section of your university application where you explain why you are applying for your chosen courses.
-You can write a maximum of 4000 characters to explain your reasons for applying and why you are a strong applicant for the courses.
-Below are a series of questions you can use as a prompt for writing a paragraph of your statement at a time.
-Remember to proofread your statement carefully so the spelling, punctuation and grammar are correct before submitting.
-It is a good idea to ask a parent, another student or teacher to check your statement once you have checked it and to also run it through an online grammar check.
-The personal statement is your chance to express why you should get a place on the course over other candidates so the statement should be personal to you.
+You can write up to a maximum of 4000 characters to explain your reasons for applying and persuade the universities that you are a strong applicant for the courses.

+In the personal statement, you respond to the three questions below.
+Remember to proofread your answers carefully so the spelling, punctuation and grammar are correct before submitting.
+It is a good idea to ask a parent, another student or teacher to check your statement once you have checked it and to also run it through an online grammar checker such as Grammarly.
+The personal statement is your chance to express why you should get a place on the course over other candidates so how you write it should be specific to you.